Skip to main content

 386

 1. In every vicariate there shall be a council whose consent or advice the regional prior must seek on more serious matters as laid down in the vicariate statute.
-The acts of this council must be sent to the prior provincial after it has met.

 2. The number of these councillors and the manner of their election or appointment shall be determined by the vicariate statute.